Skip to main content

 Draft evidence-based grant applications for Logistics organisations in Singapore.
 AI extracts eligibility criteria, maps your outputs to funder priorities, and structures your narrative.

 Lucius AI is a compliance-first grant writer platform for logistics firms bidding into Singapore tenders.
-It audits any logistics RFP, tender or contract for clause-vs-clause contradictions, penalty traps and compliance gaps with page-cited evidence — then drafts compliant proposals across the full bid in 1M-context, no copy-paste contradictions.
-Free Scout plan (2 analyses/month, no credit card); paid plans from €99/month with a 7-day free trial.
+It audits any logistics RFP, tender or contract for clause-vs-clause contradictions, penalty traps and compliance gaps with page-cited evidence, then drafts compliant proposals across the full bid in 1M-context, no copy-paste contradictions.
+Free Scout plan (2 analyses/month, no credit card); paid plans from €45/month, cancel anytime.
 Unlike ChatGPT, Lucius AI natively integrates with the EnterpriseSG Business Grants Portal (BGP) schema to format logistics automation proposals.
 It automatically aligns supply chain transformation metrics with the EDG evaluation criteria, cutting 12 hours of manual compliance checking per application cycle.

 Encrypted·No credit card·Backed by Google for Startups